-1. Introduction - Purpose of the Contract Standing Orders

-- 1.1 Purchasing decisions and processes are important because the money involved is public money.
+- 1. Introduction Purpose of the Contract Standing Orders - 1.1 Purchasing decisions and processes are important because the money involved is public money.
 The purpose of these Contract Standing Orders is to provide a structure within which purchasing decisions are made and implemented and which ensure that the Council: - a) Furthers its corporate objectives - b) Uses its resources efficiently - c) Purchases quality goods, services and works - d) Safeguards its reputation from any implication of dishonesty or corruption. - 1.2 Purchasing by the Council, from planning to delivery, shall incorporate (where appropriate) principles of sustainability, efficiency, whole life costing and cost savings. - 1.3 These Contract Standing Orders are made in accordance with the requirements of Section135 of the Local Government Act 1972. - 1.4 These Contract Standing Orders do not provide guidelines on what is the best way to purchase works, supplies (goods) and services.
 They set out minimum requirements to be followed.
-Further information and guidelines are set out in the Council's Purchasing Guide that accompanies this document.

-2. General Principles - Application and Compliance with Contract Standing Orders

-- 2.1 These Contract Standing Orders apply to the purchase by or on behalf of the Council of works, supplies (goods) and services. - 2.2 These Contract Standing Orders apply to all contracts including all purchase orders, concessions and contractual arrangements entered into by or on behalf of the Council, except for the specific types of contracts and purchasing methods which are listed in 2.3. - 2.3 These Contract Standing Orders do not apply to: - a) Employment contracts - b) Contracts relating solely to the purchase or sale of interests in land - c) Contracts for retention of legal counsel and the appointment of expert witnesses in legal proceedings - d) Service level agreements setting out the conditions which the Council applies to its funding of particular voluntary sector bodies. - e) Post Entry Training Schemes - f) When for technical or artistic reasons connected with the protections of exclusive rights the goods services or works may be provided by only a particular service provider
+Further information and guidelines are set out in the Council's Purchasing Guide that accompanies this document. - 1.5 References to "Regulations" means the Public Contracts Regulations 2015 and references to the "Transparency Code" mean the Transparency Code 2015. - 2.
+General Principles Application and Compliance with Contract Standing Orders - 2.1 These Contract Standing Orders apply to the purchase by or on behalf of the Council of works, supplies (goods) and services.
+Concession contracts must follow the requirements under the Concession Contracts Regulations 2016 and the Transparency Code.
+Identifying and awarding concession contracts are uncommon and Responsible Officers should take advice from legal services. - 2.2 These Contract Standing Orders apply to all contracts including all purchase orders and contractual arrangements entered into by or on behalf of the

+Council, except for the specific types of contracts and purchasing methods which are listed in 2.3.

+- 2.3 These Contract Standing Orders do not apply to: - a) Employment contracts - b) Contracts relating solely to the purchase or sale of interests in land - c) Contracts for retention of legal counsel and the appointment of expert witnesses in legal proceedings - d) Service level agreements setting out the conditions which the Council applies to its funding of particular voluntary sector bodies. - e) Post Entry Training Schemes - f) When for technical or artistic reasons connected with the protections of exclusive rights the goods services or works may be provided by only a particular service provider - g) Contract modifications permitted by law under section 72 of the Public Contracts Regulations 2015. - h) Contracts providing for the delegation of the Council's functions. - i) Contracts providing for cooperation between the Council and other public sector bodies where the structure of cooperation is exempt from the Public Contracts Regulations 2015 and any other applicable laws. - j) Contracts awarded under a framework agreement or dynamic purchasing system.
+Responsible Officers must follow the rules and requirements of using frameworks or dynamic purchasing systems.